 Further information for academic staff

-Below are the answers to some frequently asked questions from academics about the Staff Review & Development process.
+Below are the answers to some frequently asked questions from academics about the Development Review process.

 Where a reviewee genuinely feels that their allocated reviewer is not best placed to review their work or would not enable a productive and helpful dynamic, they may discuss the possibility of changing their reviewer with their Head of School / Division or another appropriate manager.

-How does SR&D fit with promotion and progression?
+How does Development Review fit with promotion and progression?

 I'm a Professor and set my own targets over a 2-3 year period - how can I document objectives annually?

 I lead a large research project – my researchers know what's expected of them.
-Do they need SR&D?
+Do they need a Development Review?

 Your Head of School is asked to make decisions around who is best to review whom.
 Generally for Pathway 2 staff the PI will be the reviewer.
 If you are concerned about the reviewer you have been allocated, you are able to request a change – in the first instance you should speak to your Head of School to discuss.

 I’m a researcher working across two research projects.
-How will my Staff Review incorporate this?
+How will my Development Review incorporate this?